 - You must ensure that your smartphone, smart watch, or other wearable device has sufficient battery life to enable the device to be used to successfully tap at the start and off at the end of each trip within your journey.

 - The Smart Ticketing system will validate your account is in good standing to travel at each initial tap - that is, your account is active at your financial institution and your Smart Ticketing payment method has not been blocked because of unpaid debt or suspected fraud.

 Note: depending on your financial institution this check may show as a nominal amount in your transactions.

 - Translink will combine all fares paid by the same payment method on the same day before debiting the funds from your account.

 - Note: this transaction may not appear in banking channels immediately due to bank processing timeframes.

 - All concession customers must continue to use their go card or purchase a paper ticket (if applicable) to travel on a concession fare.

 Request from a Senior Network officer or Authorised Person

-A failure to clear the debt will result in the contactless payment method being blocked and you will be unable to use it on Translink's services until the debt has been repaid.
+A failure to clear the debt will result in the Smart Ticketing payment method being blocked, and you will be unable to use it on Translink's services until the debt has been repaid.